As I got to the end of my first pregnancy, I was so ready to meet my baby.

 My due date was November 13 and I thought for sure this baby would want to make her entrance a week early.
 In my work as a doula, I’ve seen a very similar thought pattern in many first-time moms, like I was then.

 I’d stopped working a few days before her due date.
 With nothing to do except wait for labor to begin, I was bored.
 I walked around a new outlet mall and bought a too expensive handbag.
 I fussed about the nursery, washing and rewashing and folding and refolding clothes and cloth diapers.

 Sunday morning, I woke up to a really strange sensation… it must be a contraction!

 My husband and I were so excited that we jumped right into action.
 I had our birth center bag ready.
 Into the car it went.
 I made breakfast.
 I folded those clothes some more.
 We tackled more laundry.
 I cleaned the house again.
 Labor started picking up, but the contractions never developed a regular pattern.
 We went for a lot of walks.

 Ugh, why wasn’t I in MORE labor?

 For a variety of reasons, some women have slow to start labor.

 We don’t know why this happens to some women and not to others.
-In The Birth Partner by Penny Simkin, she describes the reasons as sometimes being from a long, thick or posterior cervix, a cervix scarred by previous surgery or injury, a uterus contracting in an uncoordinated fashion, or because the baby’s head is still high in the pelvis or occiput posterior (OP).
+In The Birth Partner by Penny Simkin, she describes the reasons as sometimes being from a long, thick or posterior cervix, a cervix scarred by previous surgery or injury, a uterus contracting in an uncoordinated fashion, or because the baby’s head is still high in the pelvis or in an occiput posterior position (when baby’s head is down, but it is facing the mother’s front instead of her back.
+It is a little harder for the baby to get through the pelvis in this position, but still totally safe.)
 Almost all of these situations correct themselves with time and rest.